codingiscool121/Weather-App/README.md

 # weather-app
-Weather app By Soham Shah
+Weather app By Coder 119